aws/aws-toolkit-azure-devops/Docs/task-reference.rst

 **Prerequisites**

 You must have an AWS account.
-For information on setting up an account, see :ref:`setup-credentials`.
+For information on setting up an account, see AWSSignUp_.

 Each task requires AWS credentials for your account be available to the build agent running your task, and the region in which the API calls to AWS services should be made.

   You can either: